bfenetworks/ingress-bfe/docs/en_us/rbac.md

   - `ClusterRoleBinding` , to grant permissions defined in `ClusterRole` to user
   - `RoleBinding` , to grant permissions defined in `Role` to user

-To deploy a BFE Ingress Controller instance in an environment with RBAC enabled, use the `ServiceAccount` that binded to a `ClusterRole`, which has been granted with all permissions BFE Ingress Controller required.
+To deploy a BFE Ingress Controller instance in an environment with RBAC enabled, use the `ServiceAccount` that bound to a `ClusterRole`, which has been granted with all permissions BFE Ingress Controller required.

 ## Minimum permission set